 This is a new program that I haven’t used yet, so I can only give you an overview of what I see on the surface, but it looks pretty cool!

-- PRO: Looks like this classroom app has everything you would need to communicate with parents.
+- PROS: Looks like this classroom app has everything you would need to communicate with parents.

 Biggest tip I can give: Whatever classroom app you use, make sure it works for your needs and the needs of your students and families.
 Pick the ONE thing that you’re going to use it for the most, and find the classroom app that does it best.
 For example my ONE thing using student templates for their portfolios.
 Seesaw does it best.
 So the rest of the features work just fine for me.